fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 * Allowing a de-sugaring of bind-return patterns to `BindReturn` etc. allows for complete elimination of binds when forming static computation graphs, with no execution of binds nor reallocation of nodes.

-Notes:

-* The consuming pattern is a tuple, but not committed to be either a struct tuple or reference tuple - the result tuple of `MergeSources` or the consuming function in `Bind` will dictate the inferred structness
+* The consuming pattern of Bind2 and others are tuples, but the de-sugaring does not commit to be either a struct tuple or reference tuple.

 # Discussion and Examples

 ## Dependency/Calculation graphs

-Consider a typical dependency graph implementation (this is a sketch, the full details will be in the PR)
+Consider a typical dependency graph implementation (this is a sketch, see [the example in the PR](https://github.com/dotnet/fsharp/pull/7756/files#diff-e77ad28a19cb44b6c0d896f17fac41f6))

 ```fsharp
 type Node<'T> =
     /// Evaluate the node if it is out of date and cache the value